Azeezaarif/Todo-App/README.md

 Data persistence (back-end)

 Coded in Flask, it is a full-stack Python framework and provides developers with flexibility in application structuring.
 It has a large community of users, due to its ease of use.
+I have 3 simple endpoints for getting tasks, adding a task, and making a task historic [/tasks, /task, /task/<int: id>].

 Used SQLite for database creation as this is a small test program.
 With SQLite DB, the data is stored in a single .db file.

+Since the description mentioned a simple program, I haven't invested much in design and layout.
+If I had more time and instruction I can make a lot of improvements in design and usability.

 UI (front-end)